DISCREET STD TESTING

 - Can men get HPV?

-- It is possible to pass your infection or disease to your baby.
+- It is possible to pass your infection or disease to your baby, so be sure to discuss all risks and concerns prior to delivery.
 Your doctor may decide that the safest option for delivery is a cesarean, also known as a C-section.

 - What are the treatments for STDs?

-- Most, if not all STDs that are curable, can be treated with a prescribed antibiotic from the medical practitioner at Midwest Express Clinic.
-If you are pregnant, be sure to let your provider know, as this could change the prescription you are prescribed so that the baby stays safe.
+- Most, if not all STDs that are curable, can be treated with a prescribed antibiotic from the medical practitioner at Midwest Express Clinic urgent care.
+If you are pregnant, be sure to let your provider know, as this could change the prescription you are given to keep the baby safe.